eliot-portevin/Typee-Typo/README.md

 ### Windows
 *(All the commands listed below have to be run in the Command Line application without the dollar sign, which just shows the beginning of the commands.
 Don't be scared of the terminal, you'll have to use it anyways to run the program, and you'll look like a hacker.)*

 Firstly, install Python if it isn't installed yet.
 To check if you have it, you can run ```$ python --version```.
 If it outputs that python is not a recognised command, then install from this website: https://www.python.org/downloads/windows/ by following their instructions.
+Pay attention to which version you're installing: from my experience, versions lower than Python 3.0 didn't work...
 After that, if you run the previously mentionned command, you should get an output similar to this:
 ```
 C: \Users\yourusername\directory>python --version
 Python 3.8.3
 ```
-The numbers may change according to which version you have, I would recommend installing Python 3 however, because I don't know if everything will work with previous versions ¯\\\_(ツ)_/¯.
 Next you will need the git command which you can download from this website: https://git-scm.com/download/win.
 The graphical interface will guide you through the installation.

 Now you have all the dependencies needed to copy this repository, but not all to run it yet.
 You may now navigate to the folder you wish to have your game in with the  ```cd```  command.
 If you do not know how this works, please watch this video that will inform you about it: https://www.youtube.com/watch?v=zZshUoznlH4.
 You will need to be able to do this in order to run the program.